Tame and wild theorem for the category of filtered by standard modules: Stellar weak ditalgebras

 \section{Stellar weak ditalgebras}

 In this section we shall see that for a special kind of interlaced weak ditalgebras $({\cal A},I)$, the stellar ones, we can apply reduction procedures and reach after a finite number of steps a seminested ditalgebra, as in \cite{BSZ}(23.5).
-The corresponding composition of reduction functors covers finite-dimensional $({\cal A},I)$-modules with bounded dimension.
+The corresponding reduction functor covers finite-dimensional $({\cal A},I)$-modules with dimension bounded by some number $d\in \hueca{N}$.